mglagola/MGInstagram/README.md

 //User is only given Instagram as an option [MGInstagram postImage:image inView:self.view];

+//You can also post with a caption!
+[MGInstagram postImage:image withCaption:@"This is an #MGInstagram Caption Test" inView:self.view];

 //Checks if the UIImage is the correct size to be interpreted by the instagram app
 //Returns YES if correct size
 [MGInstagram isImageCorrectSize:image];